Netflix/genie/README.md

 [![Download](https://api.bintray.com/packages/netflixoss/maven/genie/images/download.svg)]
 (https://bintray.com/netflixoss/maven/genie/_latestVersion)

+## In Active Development

+This branch contains code in active development towards Genie 3.0.
+It is not yet ready for use.
+If you're looking for a version that is ready for production please see the [master](https://github.com/Netflix/genie/tree/master) branch.
+If you want to see what we're working on see the [3.0.0 Milestone](https://github.com/Netflix/genie/milestones/3.0.0).

 ## Introduction

 Genie is a federated job execution engine developed by Netflix.
 Genie provides REST-ful APIs to run a variety of big